 The high seas are one place the virus will have a hard time finding you, assuming you don’t end up on a cruise ship.
 But sailing out to your watery paradise has gotten tougher during the pandemic.

 Boat sellers throughout Florida report waiting lists for new watercraft.
 Scott Ritter, who sells new boats at Ingman Marine in Port Charlotte, Florida, told the local newspaper in February that new orders could take four to six months to be delivered.

 Lack of key supplies coupled with a surging demand once again is the source of the problem.
 Things may be getting a bit better, notes Joel DeYoung, a salesperson at 1st Klas Marina in Pike County, Pennsylvania.
 But he said this month that waiting lists are still not unusual:

 “We did see a backup, basically a backorder on certain things.
 Obviously, with high demand and low inventory is a little bit tough, but you know we’re kind of working through it.”

 Finally, one of the oldest forms of transportation — the beloved bicycle — has suddenly become one of the scarcest.

 Sales of adult leisure bikes soared 121% early in the pandemic, and the wheels came off the supply of new bikes as a result.

-In mid-September, Jimmy Revard, co-owner of The Bike Line in Indianapolis, told Bicycling magazine:
+In mid-September last year, Jimmy Revard, co-owner of The Bike Line in Indianapolis, told Bicycling magazine:

 “If a customer were to order a new bike today, the earliest we would likely receive it is December and maybe even as late as May.”

-Things haven’t improved much since then.
-The bike and parts shortage is expected to last — brace yourself — until possibly 2022.
+The bike and parts shortage is expected to last — hold on to your handlebars — until possibly 2022.